Dyson-Schwinger equations in the theory of computation

 \subsubsection{Hopf ideals and Galois groups}

-In light of Yanofsky's point of view, considering ideals in $\cH_{\rm flow}$ generated by solutions of Dyson--Schwinger equations, and the resulting quotient Hopf algebra, rather than sub-Hopf algebras, corresponds to considering the ``ring of function" of the variety of solutions.
-Namely the associated group scheme $G_I$ consists of those symmetries in $G_{{\rm flow}}$ that are compatible with the self-similarity structure described by the Dyson--Schwinger equation.
+In light of Yanofsky's point of view, it is natural to consider ideals in $\cH_{\rm flow}$ generated by solutions of Dyson--Schwinger equations, and the resulting quotient Hopf algebras, rather than sub-Hopf algebras.
+The Hopf ideals and quotient Hopf algebras define, dually, the affine group schemes that provide our propose notion of Galois groups of algorithms.

+As a heuristic geometric interpretation, in the Hopf algebraic setting, we can think of the quotient $\cH/\cI$ of a Hopf algebra by a Hopf ideal as an analog of the algebro-geometric quotient $R/I$ of a polynomial ring $R$ by a prime ideal $I$, which provides the coordinate ring of the affine variety $V$ defined by $I$.
+In the case of the Hopf ideal $\cI$ determined by the components of the solution of the Dyson--Schwinger equation, we can therefore think of $\cH/\cI$ as the ``ring of function" of the variety of solutions.
+The associated group scheme $G_I$ consists of those symmetries in $G_{{\rm flow}}$ that are compatible with the self-similarity structure described by the Dyson--Schwinger equation.